faraazahmad/blog/content/post/find-your-niche/index.md

 ## Epilogue

 None of this is linear, there will be setbacks.
-Sometimes more setbacks than anything, but you gotta make sure the slope trends upwards, little by little.
+Sometimes more setbacks than progress, but you gotta make sure the slope trends upwards, little by little.

 People overestimate how much they can do in 6 months, and underestimate how much they can do in 6 years.

-* Worked in a massive-size org, worked in a couple early stage startups.
-* Worked as a contractor, got familiar with such an environment.
-* I've attempted to start my own business, none of them took off.
-The last one had promise but I just didn't feel it was the right niche for me to work in.
-* I tried different IDEs and text editors.
-Eclipse, intelliJ IDEA, Visual Studio, SublimeText, VSCode, Emacs, Vim, Helix, Zed.
-* Talk about the book Range by David Epstein.
-Give Tiger Woods example, then Roger Federer example.
-* By no means am I an expert in everything, but you don't need to be.
-You just need to acquire the worldview of that community.
+Expose yourself to different experiences.
+Work at a massive organization, join a startup, or start your own.
+Go to conferences, be a speaker, "fail" in front of everyone, what's the worst that could happen?
+Let it happen.
+You'll come out better on the other side.

+{{<twitter 1655237300933230593>}}

+People with a wide range of experiences are more likely to do well in life, you don't have to specialize too soon.
+You see it all and eventually make informed judgements on what you want to focus on.
+You don't need to be an expert on everything you do, but atleast make the effort to learn how deep the rabbit hole goes.

-you're gonna make it.
+Trust me, you're gonna make it.

-{{< youtube mJwqCaMc8ik >}}
+{{< youtube B6lBtiQZSho >}}